AminRezaei0x443/PyTorch-LIT/README.md

 - [ ] C++ extension for PyTorch jit, so the solution applies to the majority of production end devices
 - [ ] Add functions to make it easier to export large models to onnx or trace with jit
 - [ ] Use better and faster format than numpy memmap
+- [x] Load large state_dict partially when memory is not enough

 Contributions are welcome; to discuss your idea further, open an issue with the `discussion` tag.
 Finally, you can submit a pull request to merge your fork.